Umaaz/cometglue/README.md

 *Mandatory*

 * A standard OSGi HTTP Service.
- * I've tested this with Apache Karaf, which is supplied with a full Jetty suite.
-However, the main component only registers a servlet, and makes that servlet available as a DS service.
-Although I've not tested it, I suspect the Jetty Asynchronous HTTP Client and Jetty Continuation bundles are required for the websocket transport.
+ * I've tested this with Apache Karaf, which is supplied with a full Jetty suite, including Websocket and Continuations.
+Putting together your own set of bundles to make this work is theoretically possible but would probably be difficult.
+If anyone comes up with a set of bundles which can be used with Felix (for example), please let me know.

 *Optional*